MarioCarrion/todo-api-microservice-example/README.md

 ## Running project locally using Docker Compose

 Originally added as part of [Building Microservices In Go: Containerization with Docker](https://youtu.be/u_ayzie9pAQ), `docker compose` has evolved and with it the way to run everything locally.
 Make sure you are running a recent version of Docker Compose.
-The configuration in this repository and the instructions below are known to work:
+The configuration in this repository and the instructions below are known to work for at least the following versions:

 * Engine: **27.4.0**, and
 * Compose: **v2.31.0-desktop.2**

-This project takes advantage of [Go's build constrains](https://pkg.go.dev/go/build) and [Docker's arguments](https://docs.docker.com/reference/dockerfile/#arg) to build and run the [rest-server](cmd/rest-server) using any of the following types of message broker:
+This project takes advantage of [Go's build constrains](https://pkg.go.dev/go/build) and [Docker's arguments](https://docs.docker.com/reference/dockerfile/#arg) to build the ElasticSearch indexers and to run the [rest-server](cmd/rest-server) using any of the following types of message broker:

+* Redis (**default one**)
 * RabbitMQ
 * Kafka